Pranjal-07/BashScripting/README.md

   - Use of $1 $2 $3 .... to access the passed arguments
   - Use of $@
   - Use of $#
+  ### Sleep.sh
+  This file shows the use of sleep command to pause the execution of script for a specified duration.